 Typically, panels of three or four members assess the candidate, after which a report is submitted to the DDGOM with the panel’s recommendation.
 The DDGOM then discusses the report together and collectively makes a recommendation to the Bishop based on their discernment of the candidate’s call, suitability and readiness.

 Persons desiring to explore a call to ordained ministry should speak with their parish priest who, with other parish leaders, will assist them in their discernment.
-Clergy may download a copy of the memo to Incumbents and Parish Council/Vestry re: Assisting in the Discernment of a Call to Ordained Ministry.
+Clergy may download a copy of the memo to Incumbents and Parish Council/Vestry re: Parish Discernment Guidelines

 If the parish wishes to proceed with the discernment process by commending the individual to the Bishop, a Commendation form may be requested from the Bishop’s Office.